Malorie Blackman Scholarships

 Malorie Blackman has a long connection with City Lit as a former student attending diverse courses since the late 1980s.
 Having written over fifty books, Malorie is acknowledged, as one of today’s most imaginative and convincing writers for young readers; works which further translate into captivating stories for fans of all ages on the small screen.

 She has been recognised with numerous honours for her work and in 2008 received an OBE for her services to children’s literature.
-Malorie was the Children’s Laureate between 2013 and 2015 and her autobiography will be published on Stormzy’s Merky Books imprint in 2022.
+Malorie was the Children’s Laureate between 2013 and 2015 and her autobiography was published on Stormzy’s Merky Books imprint in 2022.

 2023-2024 Scholarships